beqpolk1/csci-592-spring2022/project/proposal/brainstorming.md

 ---

+### Short List

+* Build a system around a native implementation of "U-schema", as opposed to knitting together existing systems.
+Consider physical storage techniques and methods, query methods, mapping data between paradigms, detecting proper data paradigm for context.
+* Extend the functionality of "U-schema" using machine learning or data mining techniques to improve the performance of forward and reverse mapping operations, specifically for those elements of U-schema that are not present in every data paradigm.
+* Use a universal metamodel to detect and infer similarities between entities represented under different paradigms in different systems and predict which entities may correspond with each other across paradigms.

+---

 #### From the discussion of [Inferring Versioned Schemas from NoSQL Databases and Its Applications](../../article_writeups/2.2_ruiz_morales_molina_versioned_schemas.md)

 * Give two collections in Mongo, of the same entity, do I end up with any versions that are the same?